faithmaks/Project-dsc-Phase1/README.md

 In the movie industry, everything has to run like a well oiled machine from writting, production to the release.
 It is important for prepoduction to work smoothly for other
 ## The Data Source
 The source of data for this project are:
-Box Office Mojo ,
+1. Box Office Mojo
-IMDB ,
-Rotten Tomatoes,
+2. Rotten Tomatoes
-The MovieDB,
+3. The MovieDB
-The Numbers.
+4. The Numbers
+5. IMDB

+These websites have been collecting and analysing movie data for a while and therefore have extensive insight in the movie business.

 ## Data Understanding and Analysis
 The data has five important tables that give insight into what goes into production for a movie to stand out or do well in theatres and to give a profit.